salimakhtar92/javascript/README.md

-# Important JavaScript Question and Answers
+# Important JavaScript Questions and Answers

 ### 1. How can I check an array contains objects?